kdirectorate/ansible/README.md

 These will take a bone stock Debian 11 or Ubuntu 22 install and configure them.
 You will need to have created a user and put your public key in the authorized_keys for SSH access.
 That user will also need to be able to sudo.
-You can add them to the sudoers group if they aren't already by logging in as root:
+You can add them to the /etc/sudoers.d if they aren't already by logging in as root:

-    usermod -a -G sudoers username
+    echo "username ALL=(ALL:ALL) ALL" > /etc/sudoers.d/username

 To install Ansible on the controller box (also debian):